k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 * Get Customer 1.
 * Update the source DB of Customer 1.
 * Check the **Force Upgrade Post Deploy** checkbox of the Fabric development server and redeploy the Customer LU to this server.
 * Get Customer 1 again.
-The customer is synchronized, and their data is updated, since the  **Force Upgrade Post Deploy** checkbox set the sync mode to FORCE.
+The customer is synchronized and their data is updated since the  **Force Upgrade Post Deploy** checkbox set the sync mode to FORCE.
 * Update the source data of Customer 1 again.
 * Get Customer 1 again.
-This time Customer 1 is **not** synchronized, since the Sync mode is set back to ON for the Customer after their first sync that was initiated by checking the **Force Upgrade Post Deploy** checkbox.
+This time Customer 1 is **not** synchronized since the Sync mode is set back to ON for the Customer after their first sync that was initiated by checking the **Force Upgrade Post Deploy** checkbox.

 **Example 2**
 * Set the [Sync Method](/articles/14_sync_LU_instance/04_sync_methods.md) of the Customer LU to **None**.